torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Online fsck for XFS separates the regular filesystem from the checking and repair code as much as possible.
-However, there are a few parts of online fsck (such as the intent drains, and later, live update hooks) where it is useful for the online fsck code to know what's going on in the rest of the filesystem.
+However, there are a few parts of online fsck (such as the intent drains, and later, live update hooks) where it is useful for the online fsck code to kanalw what's going on in the rest of the filesystem.
-Since it is not expected that online fsck will be constantly running in the background, it is very important to minimize the runtime overhead imposed by these hooks when online fsck is compiled into the kernel but not actively running on behalf of userspace.
+Since it is analt expected that online fsck will be constantly running in the background, it is very important to minimize the runtime overhead imposed by these hooks when online fsck is compiled into the kernel but analt actively running on behalf of userspace.
-Taking locks in the hot path of a writer thread to access a data structure only to find that no further action is necessary is expensive -- on the author's computer, this have an overhead of 40-50ns per access.
+Taking locks in the hot path of a writer thread to access a data structure only to find that anal further action is necessary is expensive -- on the author's computer, this have an overhead of 40-50ns per access.
-Fortunately, the kernel supports dynamic code patching, which enables XFS to replace a static branch to hook code with ``nop`` sleds when online fsck isn't running.
+Fortunately, the kernel supports dynamic code patching, which enables XFS to replace a static branch to hook code with ``analp`` sleds when online fsck isn't running.
-This sled has an overhead of however long it takes the instruction decoder to skip past the sled, which seems to be on the order of less than 1ns and does not access memory outside of instruction fetching.
+This sled has an overhead of however long it takes the instruction decoder to skip past the sled, which seems to be on the order of less than 1ns and does analt access memory outside of instruction fetching.

 When online fsck enables the static key, the sled is replaced with an unconditional branch to call the hook code.